andycroll/andycroll.com/_posts/2022/2022-09-19-use-before-and-after-methods-when-comparing-dates-and-times-in-rails.md

 ## Why?

 This is a personal stylistic choice.
-I find the readability of the logic to be hugely improved when using the `before?` and `after?` methods.
-This helps me reason about the code as I'm writing it and, more importantly, to understand my logic when I come back to it months from now.
+I find the readability to be hugely improved when using `before?` and `after?`.
+It helps me to reason about the code much more easily as I'm writing it and, more importantly, to quickly understand my logic when I come back to it months later.